aviranco/WebApiTokenAuthBootstrap/README.md

     }

 ### Support or Contact
+Is there a feature you would like to see? feel free to add it on the 'Pull Requests' section.
+Found a bug or an unintentional behaviour? add it to the 'Issues' section and I will take care of it as soon as possible.

-Having trouble or any questions related to WebAPI Token Auth Bootstrap?
-Feel free to contact me at: admin@AviranCohen.com
+For further questions related to WebAPI Token Auth Bootstrap contact me at admin@AviranCohen.com